United Nations Day is celebrated on October 24th, the anniversary of the founding of the United Nations Charter, in 1945.

 United Nations Day became an official holiday in 1948, to celebrate the establishment of the UN.
 In 1971, the UN invited all of its member states to make United Nations Day a public holiday.
 This would raise awareness around the globe of the important work that the UN and its aid workers and agents do for us every day.

-There are currently 193 member states in the United Nations, that all provide humanitarian aid for other countries.
+There are currently 193 member states in the United Nations, which all provide humanitarian aid for other countries.

 How United Nations Day is celebrated